openstack-archive/fuel-docs/pages/planning-guide/4400-nodes-roles.rst

 .. note:: You do not need Cinder storage nodes if you are using
           Ceph RBD as storage backend for Cinder volumes.

+.. note:: You do not need Compute nodes if you are using
+          vCenter as the hypervisor.

 Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you want a compute-oriented or storage-oriented environment).